y-ne/irori/readme.md

 Queue system implementation which only tapped to postgres.

-NOTE: please do remember that currently Irori just a PET. if there's any suggestion feel free to open a PR.
+NOTE: please do remember that currently Irori is just a PET. if there's any suggestion feel free to open a PR.

 irori.sql